dylandjian/SuperGo/README.md

   * Tree search
   * Dirichlet noise to prior probabilities in the rootnode
   * Adaptative temperature (either take max or proportionally)
+  * Sample random rotation or reflection in the dihedral group
+* Dihedral group of board for more training samples
 * Learning without MCTS doesnt seem to work
 * Resume training
 * GTP on trained models (human.py, to plug with Sabaki)